 Protocol Oversight at UW-Madison

-UW-Madison has five Institutional Animal Care and Use Committees (IACUCs), whose oversight is determined by animal housing location.
+UW-Madison has four Institutional Animal Care and Use Committees (IACUCs), whose oversight is determined by animal housing location.
 UW-Madison's animal program has over 50 discrete animal facilities.PIs submit new and renewal protocols via ARROW (Application Review for Research Oversight at Wisconsin).
 Getting Started provides an overview for using ARROW.

 - All animal care and use protocols, regardless of IACUC oversight, are submitted through and administered by the Research Animal Resources Center IACUC office.

 - The UW-Madison animal care and use protocol form is the same, regardless of department, school, college, or IACUC oversight.